syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 ### Indication for same values

-In the Candle series, there is a feature for the datapoints indication when their high and low values are the same or open and close values or high, low, open, and close values are the same for a data point.For using this indication feature, [`showIndicationForSameValues`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/showIndicationForSameValues.html) property can be set to true.
+In the Candle series, there is a feature for the datapoints indication when their high and low values are same or open and close values or high, low, open and close values are same for a datapoint.
+For using this indication feature, [`showIndicationForSameValues`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CandleSeries/showIndicationForSameValues.html) property can be set to true.

 The following are the types of indication when the combination of high, low, open and close values are same for a datapoint.